Marketing Your Invention

 Traditional marketing methods can still prove to be a useful tool in increasing awareness of your invention, particularly when appealing to older demographics.
 While television or radio advertisements can be expensive for an emerging company, many traditional marketing methods remain accessible:

-1. News coverage, such as in newspapers and magazines, can be a great source of free or nearly-free publicity.
+- News coverage, such as in newspapers and magazines, can be a great source of free or nearly-free publicity.
 Examples of inventions which may be interest to journalists include inventions which are targeted to a particular problem, which relate in some way to a current event or value, or are surprising or otherwise able to capture the interest of the public.
 While news coverage can sometimes be broad, attracting the attention of targeted media platforms may enable you to get your message out to an identifiable group.
 News coverage will be most valuable once your invention is available for purchase, because the interest garnered by the media coverage can be immediately translated into sales.
-If your invention is not yet on the market, you risk consumers having lost interest in or forgotten your invention by the time they have the opportunity to purchase it.
-If you cannot make your invention available prior to the same being covered in the news, it may be a good idea to have a website up and running and to create an action item for potential customers.
+If your invention is not yet on the market, you risk consumers having lost interest in or forgetting your invention by the time they have the opportunity to purchase it.
+If you cannot make your invention available prior to it being covered in the news, it may be a good idea to have a website up and running and to create an action item for potential customers.
 For example, when people arrive at your site, encouraging them to submit their e-mail addresses so that they’ll be the first to know when the product is released.
 You may even want to consider incentivizing the sharing of this information with an early-bird discount of sorts.

-3. Do not discount the power of word-of-mouth advertising.
+- Do not discount the power of word-of-mouth advertising.
 The recommendations of personal networks are often taken as more trustworthy and sincere than those originating from other sources.
 Consider the last few purchases you made, there was likely at least one which could be said to have been influenced by a word-of-mouth endorsement of the product.
 Enlist your family, friends, colleagues and other people invested in your success to try your invention and recommend it to others if they like it.

 Online Marketing